MullenLowe Lintas Group

 MullenLowe Lintas Group, formerly Lintas, is an Indian advertising marketing communications company.
 The company is a wholly owned subsidiary of the Interpublic Group (IPG), and is part of the multinational MullenLowe Group.
-The group is currently headed by Amer Jaleel, group chairman and chief creative officer, and Virat Tandon, group chief executive officer.

-As of May 2018, MullenLowe Lintas Group employs approximately 700 people in 14 offices located in eight Indian cities.
+As of July 2023, MullenLowe Lintas Group employs approximately 600 people in 13 offices located in four Indian cities.

 History

 Lintas (India) company began operating in Mumbai, India in 1969 as the Indian division of the advertising wing of Lever brothers (Lintas being an acronym for Lever International Advertising Services).
 It worked as a subsidiary of Lintas international which was established in 1899 and was later made a part of Unilever.

-During this period, the agency made many popular advertising campaigns under its director Alyque Padamsee.

-The agency has trained a number of subsequently successful personalities in the Indian advertising scene.